![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Air-conditioned 2-tier (AC2 or 2A)

-AC2 is relatively clean, comfortable and not crowded, a good choice for most visitors to India.
-It's found on almost all decent long-distance trains, and it's the class typically used by middle class Indian families.
-AC2 provides padded leatherette seats by day, convertible to flat padded bunks at night.
-AC2 coaches are not divided into separate compartments, but are open-plan with berths arranged in bays of four on one side of the aisle (two upper, two lower, transverse across the car width), and in bays of two on the other side of the aisle, arranged longitudinally along the coach side above and below the windows.
-Each bay is curtained off for privacy, and an attendant distributes pillows, sheets and blankets in the evening.
-If you're tall, you want a transverse berth.
+AC2 offers padded leatherette seats by day which convert to flat padded bunks at night.
+AC2 coaches are open-plan with berths arranged in bays of four on one side of the aisle (two upper, two lower, transverse across the car width), and in bays of two on the other side of the aisle, arranged longitudinally along the coach side above and below the windows.
+If you're tall, you should book a transverse berth.

 Click for car plans & berth numbering in AC1, AC2, AC3, AC Chair, Sleeper Class.